Peace Makes You Happier Than Fun

 — That’s what they usually say.

-Well actually, I do go out—trying new cafes or food—but mostly when friends ask me first 😅.
+Well actually, I do go out, trying new activities, cafes, or food, but mostly when friends ask me first 😅.

 As for clubbing and partying?
 Not really my thing, too many people.

 My week-to-week activities are mostly the same.
-I go to work during the weekdays—hit the gym afterward or go for a morning run.
-I eat almost the same thing every day and do some fun coding sessions on the weekends.
+I go to work during the weekdays, hit the gym afterward or go for a morning run.
+I eat almost the same thing every day and do some productive coding sessions on the weekends.

 Why I Do Boring Routines?